-Nelnet services your student loans on behalf of the U.S. Department of Education.
+Nelnet services your student loans on behalf of the Department of Education.
 Our job is to make sure you have the best student loan experience possible.
 We provide customer service for your loans, meaning we:

 - Answer your questions

-- Discuss your repayment plan options
+- Discuss your payment options

 - Process your payments when the time comes

+- And much more!

-To find out if you have federal student loans serviced by other servicers, visit NSLDS.ed.gov.
+To find out if you have loans serviced by other servicers, visit nslds.ed.gov.